aertslab/SCope/README.md

 Apache will serve assets from the host machine.
 The scope webpack assets will have to be built with the config: `"reverseProxyOn": true`.
 You can use environment variable: `SCOPE_CONFIG=path to your config` to specify a config file instead of changing the main one.

+You can configure where the dockerised SCope data directories should be located on the host machine by using the env var `SCOPE_DATA_DIR` before launching the docker-compose.
+The default location is `./scope_data` which will be created if you do not specify one.

 **Note**: in this config, you do not need to specify the port in `publicHostAddress`.
 The env var `SCOPE_PORT` gets appended for you.

 If deploying the container on a specific port with another external apache reverse-proxy server,